When your children ask you a question is your first response more likely to be yes, or no? For many years my first response was always no.

 But, when my priorities get turned upside down and all my activities come first, I’m not living right.

 I use to say no because I simply didn’t have time to say yes.
 Then I realized that when I say yes to my kids I’m so much more productive.

 My children’s hearts are filled and when I need work time they understand that work does not come before them.
 If you believe it you have to live it.

 Now is a great time to get started.

 Being a yes mom is hard.
 I didn’t become one overnight.
 It has taken me over FIVE years to make these changes in my life.
 I hope you learn faster than I did, because it really can transform your family.

-Our summer routine is more relaxed and I have more opportunities to say yes to my kids.
-Use your time wisely this summer to start making changes that will help you say yes more.
+Currently most of us have lighter schedules.
+Extra-curricular activities have come to a screeching halt.
+Use your time wisely to start making changes that will help you say yes more.